 I have been working as an Assistant Professor at the Department of Forestry and Environmental Science, Shahjalal University of Science and Technology, Bangladesh.
 Currently I am on study leave and pursuing my PhD with Dr. Sean Thomas at Faculty of Forestry, University of Toronto, Canada.

 My current research mainly addresses how disturbances in the boreal forest affect the biogeophysical and biogeochemical forcings of climate.
 I am also interested in biochar-base ecosystem restoration and climate change mitigation approach.
 I am experienced on working with different aspects of tropical forest ecology and management.

 I always felt I have a lot of duty towards nature and people.
 I found generating knowledge is the most fascinating way to help them while being myself happy!

 Driven by a curiosity about ecosystems and concern for our planet, I have been an active researcher on forest carbon processes and the comparative biology of trees for some 25 years.
 Recently my lab has taken a turn to the “dark side” of forest ecology – namely the study of charcoal in forest soils, either added as an amendment (“biochar”) or input through natural fires.
 My research group is particularly interested in char properties, distribution, their impacts on soil organisms, processes, and forest productivity, and the use of chars in forest restoration.
-I've worked extensively in developing countries ranging from SE Asia to Africa and the Caribbean.
+I've worked extensively in developing countries ranging from SE Asia to Africa and Latin America.